-Amazon too have hiked their prices, with Prime membership growing to $119/year, with almost no negative impact on traffic and sign-ups.
+Amazon too has hiked their prices, with Prime membership growing to $119/year, with almost no negative impact on traffic and sign-ups.

 CEO, Jeff Bezos, revealed this year that subscriber numbers have topped 100 million, making it a worthy rival to Netflix.

-What Does the Future Hold for Digital Marketers?
+What Does the Future Hold for Digital Marketing?